BrunoSantosCode/FESTO-MPS-Configuration/README.md

 - **IP**: `192.168.0.100`

-     📝 Note: this IP must be `192.168.0.100` due to PLC configuration, which whitelists MODBUS communication for this address. **Where exactly is this whitelisting configured❓**)
+     📝 Note: this IP must be `192.168.0.100` due to PLC configuration, which whitelists MODBUS communication for this address.

 - **Alternative IP**: `10.227.17.233` or `mpscontroller.local`